 - Children under 15 months of age.

-- People with a weakened immune system (immune-compromised) can become seriously ill and develop severe complications.
+People with a weakened immune system (immune-compromised) can become seriously ill and develop severe complications if they get mumps.
 These people include:

 - transplant patients